stlalpha/docker-bbs-renegade/README.md

 See the jgoerzen/dos-bbs documentation for more.

 # VNC console and telnet ports

+Using a capable terminal package (I recommend [netrunner](http://mysticbbs.com/downloads.html) or [syncterm](https://syncterm.bbsdev.net)) - connect to your host on port 23.
+You should

 The jgoerzen/dos-bbs docs describe this.
 Please refer to it.